RkNyra/akan-name-generator/README.md

 1. The user is expected to find out their Akan Name based on their birthday and gender
 2. The user inputs their gender and their birthday in the form
 3. On clicking submit, the web app calculates:
-  i) The day of the week the user was born based on their birthday ii) The user's possible Akan Name based on their gender and the day of the week they were born
+  i) The day of the week the user was born based on their birthday,<br>
+  ii) The user's possible Akan Name based on their gender and the day of the week they were born.<br>

-4. The app then reveals to the user their result which includes:
+4. The app then reveals to the user their result which includes:<br>
-  i) The day of the week they were born, ii) The akan name
+  i) The day of the week they were born,<br>
+  ii) The akan name.<br>

 ## Technologies Used
 HTML